 - 1.1.
-The Principal or delegate ensures that systematic risk assessment and risk mitigation processes as per the Risk Management Policy, matrix and register are completed for all camps.
+The principal or delegate ensures that systematic risk assessment and risk mitigation processes as per the [Risk Management Policy, matrix](#) and [register](#) are completed for all excursions.
 Risks rated: - Low or medium do not necessarily require further treatments and are considered acceptable - these risks should be reviewed periodically. - High or extreme will require further treatment to reduce their level of risk to a more acceptable level. - 1.2.
-The risk for each camp will be assessed and measures put in place to reduce reasonably foreseeable risk.
-The Principal or delegate ensures that the risk assessment will cover the entire camp including: - 1.2.1. all activities to be undertaken - 1.2.2. where the camp involves multiple adventure activities, a risk assessment will be conducted for each adventure activity.
-Support to conduct these risk assessments can be found in the Department of Education's Adventure Activity Guidelines - 1.2.3. the camp location or venue (including the environment, weather, and bushfire risk) - 1.2.4. people (student behaviour, student / teacher safety or illness, and specific needs identified in those attending).
-This includes the relevant skills required by staff attending and supervision ratios - 1.2.5. own or third party provided equipment (e.g. sports equipment, safety gear, technology etc.)
+The risk for each excursion will be assessed and measures implemented to reduce reasonably foreseeable risk.
+The principal or delegate ensures that the risk assessment covers the entire excursion including, but not limited to: - 1.2.1. all activities to be undertaken - 1.2.2. where an excursion involves multiple adventure activities, a risk assessment will be conducted for each adventure activity.
+Support to conduct these risk assessments can be found in the Department of Education's Adventure Activity Guidelines - 1.2.3. the excursion location or venue (including the environment, weather and bushfire risk) - 1.2.4. people (student behaviour, student/teacher safety or illness, and specific needs identified in those attending).
+This should include relevant skills required by staff attending and supervision ratios - 1.2.4.1.
+Consideration may be given to having less than the minimum supervision ratios for senior secondary students attending excursions only when student safety will not be compromised.
+Refer to 4.12 for supervision exemptions.
+The decision to alter the supervision ratios must be documented in the risk assessment and controls enacted accordingly

-- 1.2.6. transportation (e.g. potential transport cancellations, travelling in hazardous areas, student behaviour, risks from the public, travel sickness) - 1.2.7. locations and contact details for the nearest doctor, hospital, and emergency services - 1.2.8. the impacts on student supervision in the event of a camp staff member being required to assist an injured or ill student, being unwell themselves, or needing to leave to seek help - 1.2.9. support for students who may have difficulty communicating in an emergency because of age or disability and ways to manage any specific risks to these students in an emergency - 1.2.10. an emergency management plan - 1.2.11. a communication plan that: - is developed specifically for the location based on current and relevant information such as mobile phone coverage - enables staff to receive weather/fire forecasts, updates and warnings, communicate with the school, outside parties and engage support in case of an accident or emergency - identifies equipment to be used - is clear to all staff involved in the camp, including its limitations - allows clear communications will exist between the school, parents/guardians/carers, students, staff, and volunteers attending the camp, particularly in the event of an emergency. - considers where the school requires access to student mobile numbers and addresses factors including (but not limited to): - storage, use and deletion of student phone numbers - privacy of student contact details - how any chats or messaging will be conducted to ensure monitoring by at least 2 staff members - retention and recordkeeping of any group chats or messaging.
+- 1.2.5. own or third party provided equipment (e.g. sports equipment, safety gear, technology etc.) - 1.2.6. transportation (e.g. potential transport cancellations, travelling in hazardous areas, student behaviour, risks from the public, travel sickness) - 1.2.7. locations and contact details for the nearest doctor, hospital, and emergency services - 1.2.8. the impacts on student supervision in the event of an excursion staff member being required to assist an injured or ill student, being unwell themselves, or needing to leave to seek help - 1.2.9. support for students who may have difficulty communicating in an emergency due to age or disability and ways to manage any specific risks to these students in an emergency - 1.2.10. an emergency management plan - 1.2.11. a communication plan that is: - developed specifically for the location based on current and relevant information such as mobile phone coverage - enables staff to receive weather/fire forecasts, updates, and warnings, communicate with the school, outside parties and engage support in case of an accident or emergency - identifies equipment to be used - is clear to all staff involved in the excursion, including its limitations - does not rely on a single device - allows clear communications to exist between the school, parents/guardians/carers, students, staff, and volunteers attending the excursion, particularly in the event of an emergency - 1.2.12.
+Where appropriate, the risk assessment will also address: - risk to intended educational objectives - any significant financial risks to the school and/or parents/guardians/carers - the risk that the general community may lose confidence or trust in the school if a reasonably foreseeable risk is not identified or if insufficient steps are taken to minimise that risk and this results in injury, loss, or damage